 Joint investment accounts allow two or more people to invest together.
-You can invest in just about anything with a partner, including stocks, bonds and funds; property (such as vehicles); or real estate.
+You can invest in just about anything with a partner, including stocks, bonds, exchange-traded funds (ETFs) and mutual funds; property (such as vehicles); or real estate.

 Type of joint account | Joint tenants with rights of survivorship | Joint tenants in common |